 - 1888 – gold-laced, white

 - 1977 – blue

-The bird has a fairly ‘curvy’ shape with a short but well arched neck.
-This leads down into a short but broad back on a medium length bird.
-The saddle rises up giving a slightly ‘U’ shaped silhouette.
-The body is broad and deep, well rounded, almost voluptuous.
+The bird has a somewhat ‘curvy’ shape with a short but well-arched neck.
+This leads down into a brief but broad back on a medium-length bird.

 Eyes are a reddish bay color and deeply set.